dlarson314/crease-solver/README.md

 not based on multiple arcs.
 This means we will be able to tell the difference between the clockwise and counter-clockwise solutions.
 We will also find that both solutions can be valid (with the paper not self-intersecting) answers.
+If one solution has crease angles of A, B, C, then the other solution will have angles 360 - A, 360 - B, and 360 - C.

 Now, if we specify enough angles at one node that all crease angles are known, then those crease angles are now known at the nodes at other ends of each of